rollwagen/aws_certification/aws_certification.md

 * **Migration strategies** - six of the most common migration strategies (six **R**s)
   * (1) Rehosting - lift-and-shift
   * (2) Replatforming - lift, tinker, and shift; Optimization is achieved without changing the core architecture of the application.
-  * (3) Refactoring/re-architecting - ..._Refactoring is driven by a strong business need to add features, scale, or performance _...
+  * (3) Refactoring / re-architecting - ...Refactoring is driven by a strong business need to add features, scale, or performance...
   * (4) Repurchasing - e.g. move from a traditional license to a software-as-a-service model.
   * (5) Retaining - keep applications that are critical for the business in the source environment.
   * (6) Retiring - removing applications that are no longer needed.